Minimally Invasive Surgery

 - Faster recovery

-- Reduced risk of infection: smaller openings and less cutting means reduces the area of the body that can be open to infection.
+- Reduced risk of infection: smaller openings and less cutting reduces the area of the body that can be open to infection.

 - Otoscopy- Surgery/exploration of the ear